Simple tips to add monochrome chic to your living room

 So, without further ado, here are some simple tips to help you bring Parisian monochrome chic into your living room…

-Seriously, we’ve all been there right?
-What you buy off the shelf in your DIY store of choice is not always the colour that comes out on your walls.
+Seriously, we’ve all been there, right?
+What you buy off the shelf in your DIY store of choice is not always the color that comes out on your walls.
 It’s a hard fact that not all white paint works for monochrome and unfortunately, a lot of people don’t find this out until they’ve spent a fortune on paint.

 Similarly, a smaller or artificially-lit room can benefit from warmer, beige or cream tinted whites.
 Also bear in mind that not all white matches, so be mindful of your furniture and accessories when picking a shade.

 Play with texture and pattern